Why It Isn't Safe to Cook Frozen Meat in the Slow Cooker

 It sounds like such a great idea, I know: Grab that bag of pre-chopped, pre-packaged stew or marinated pot roast out of the freezer, plop it in your handy slow cooker, and a few hours later you have dinner on the table.
 Except you might also have foodborne illness on the table, which is much less desirable.

-According to the U.S. Department of Agriculture (USDA), slow cookers' max temperatures generally reach between 170 and 280 degrees Fahrenheit (F).
+According to the U.S. Department of Agriculture (USDA), slow cookers' max temperatures generally reach between 170 and 280 degrees F (77 and 138 degrees C).
 That's high enough to kill most bad bacteria, but the USDA still recommends thawing all foods completely before placing them in a slow cooker.
 Why?
 This has to do with the timing of how slow-cooked foods and possible bacteria growth intersect.

 Bacteria has a sweet spot for growth.
-At temps between 41°F — your fridge is usually set between 35° and 40°F — and 135°F, especially in a moist environment, bacteria can grow and multiply rapidly; the serious danger zone is between 70° and 125°F. Above 140°F, food is too hot to provide such an environment.
+At temps between 41 degrees F (5 degrees C) and 135 degrees F (57 degrees C), especially in a moist environment, bacteria can grow and multiply rapidly; the serious danger zone is between 70 degrees F (21 degrees C) and 125 degrees F (52 degrees C).
+Above 140 degrees F (60 degrees C), food is too hot to provide such an environment.

-The USDA recommends that any food you cook achieve a proper temp outside the danger zone (that is, above 140°F) within two hours.
-Frozen food, which starts at 0°F, will take too long to come up to temperature in the low-heat slow cooker, so frozen meat will sit in the danger zone for bacteria growth for far too long to be considered safe.
+The USDA recommends that any food you cook achieve a proper temp outside the danger zone (that is, above 140 degrees F/60 degrees C) within two hours.
+Frozen food, which starts at 0 degrees F (-18 degrees C), will take too long to come up to temperature in the low-heat slow cooker, so frozen meat will sit in the danger zone for bacteria growth for far too long to be considered safe.

 All food headed for a slow cooker should be fully thawed in the refrigerator first, the USDA says, even for recipes that require long, slow cooking over several hours.
 The agency also suggests you still cook your meal on your slow cooker's highest temperature setting for the first hour.
 Then you can reduce the heat to the desired level to finish cooking.
 This will ensure that your food reaches a safe temperature within a reasonable timeframe and keeps it out of the danger zone for bacterial growth.
 If you have commercially packaged frozen slow cooker meals, it is recommended that you follow the package directions carefully.